suabochica/javascript-es6-course/notes/s02-js-basics.md

 - *Null*: Also means _non-existent_.
 -

 JavaScript has a feature called *dynamic typing*.
 This means that the programmer doesn't have to manually define the data type of the variable.
-JavaScript figures out the data type of a variable on its own, meaning that we can even change the data type of a variable later in our code.
+JavaScript figures out the data type of a variable on it's own, meaning that we can even change the data type of a variable later in our code.
 So, this can be very useful, but it can also be the source of some difficult to find bugs.
 Exist a wrapper to avoid dynamic typing in JavaScript called *TypeScript*.

 Variable Mutation and Type Coercion
 -----------------------------------